Maybulb/conscious/README.md

 We ([Bright](https://github.com/madebybright)) are not responsible for how a person/persons may use this service ([Woke](https://github.com/madebybright/woke/)), nor do we promote or condone the use of this software for reasons that violate international law.

 Basically, if you're using this for creepy or weird illegal shit, fuck off.

+The following will soon be ported to [woke](https://github.com/madebybright/woke).
+Concious will be the service powered by woke.

 API
 ---